Owner Decision Guide

 FAQs

-FAQs about self-managing versus hiring a property manager in Brevard County
+FAQs about self-managing versus hiring a property manager

 Should I self-manage or hire a property manager in Brevard County?

-Self-management can work when you live close to the property, have the time to handle leasing and maintenance, and want the operating role.
-Hiring a property manager usually makes more sense when distance, time pressure, or day-to-day tenant issues are already creating friction.
+Self-management can work when you live close to the property, have the time to handle leasing and maintenance, and genuinely want the operating role.
+Hiring a manager usually makes more sense when distance, time pressure, or day-to-day tenant issues are already creating friction.

 What is the biggest tradeoff between self-managing and hiring a manager?